Home | Site Index | Disclaimer | Email Me!

 Back to Commandments

-I. Do Not Ignore the eBay Takedown Notice.
-The reason for this is eBay keeps score.
-If you get shutdown for too many "alleged infringing" auctions, eBay can, and will, suspend your account for whatever time period eBay wants.
-There is no set standard that we know of as to when eBay will strike and eBay will not tell you what their rules are.
+I. Do Not Ignore the Listing Takedown Notice.
+The reason for this is that eBay and other providers keeps score.
+If you get shutdown for too many "alleged infringing" auctions, eBay and other providers can, and will, suspend your account for whatever time period they want.
+There is no set standard that we know of as to when providers will strike.
+Provider representatives will not tell you what their rules are for several reasons.
+One, they can change their many rules quite often and constantly adds new rules.
+Two, the employees who administer the rules appear to be poorly trained and minimum wage employees.
+Three, if the providers do not tell you what the rules are then they cannot later be blamed for misleading you.

 Back to Commandments

 II.
-Do Not Relist your auctions until after you have determined the exact reason(s) for the takedown.
-Don't Guess!
-If you relist without getting the reason(s) for the takedown you can expect your re-listed auction to be also shutdown and your account suspended indefinitely.
-In its takedown email, eBay warns you not to relist and they mean it!
+Do Not Re-list your items until after you have determined the exact reason(s) for the takedown.
+Do not Guess!
+If you re-list without getting the reason(s) for the takedown you can expect your listing to be again shutdown and your account suspended indefinitely.
+In the takedown email, the provider should warn you not to re-list and they mean it!
+Far too often sellers assume they know what the problem is only to find out later it was something else.

 Back to Commandments

 III.
-Do Not Delay emailing the VeRO member for an explanation.
+Do Not Delay emailing for an explanation.
+Carefully read the takedown email to determine who terminated your auction.
+Sometimes the takedown will come from the provider instead of another member.
 Get to them right away especially while your case is fresh in their minds.
 Be specific and as short as possible in your request.
 Long, rambling and threatening emails will not get you a quick answer.
-If they don't reply within 24 hours, begin emailing the VeRO member several times a day and number your emails (i.e., Request For Explanation #4, Request For Explanation #5, etc) in the subject line for future reference.
+If they do not reply within 24 hours, begin emailing them several times a day and number your emails (i.e., Request For Explanation #4, Request For Explanation #5, etc) in the subject line for future reference.
+Go on-line and look for the names of managers and employees of the company, or the law firm, and email everyone you can until you get an answer.

 Back to Commandments

 IV.
-Do Not Contact eBay. eBay doesn't really care about you or your problem. eBay considers you a pest and will treat you as such. eBay is not required to take action against you when a "Rights Owner" complains to them but eBay will take action in order to minimize the possibility of being sued by the rights owner.
-There are a lot of actual infringing listings on eBay, and as far a eBay is concerned, you are one of the infringing sellers because the VeRO member said so!
-Contacting eBay only is useful when the VeRO member has an invalid email and then, maybe then, eBay might do something.
-But don't hold your breath.
+Do Not Contact the provider if your listing was ordered terminated by another member or claimed rights owner.
+The provider does not really care about you or your problem.
+It considers you a pest and will treat you as such.
+They are not required to take action against you when a "Rights Owner" complains to them but they will take action in order to minimize the possibility of being sued by the claimed rights owner.
+There are a lot of actual infringing listings on the internet, and as far a provider is concerned, you are one of the infringing sellers because the claimed rights owner said so!
+Contacting the provider only is useful when the claiming member has an invalid email and then, maybe then, the provider might do something.
+But do not hold your breath.
+The provider assumes you are guilty as charged and will not waste its time helping you.

 Back to Commandments